England 2 Vs Nigeria 1: 5 things we learnt as Super Eagles lose in friendly game

 Super Eagles boss Gernot Rohr still has some hard decisions to make before cutting his squad to the final 23 ahead of the 2018 FIFA World Cup.

-In midfield, Rohr has to drop one player from the midfield and while John Ogu and Mikel Agu are the two candidates regularly mentioned to choose from, Ogenyi Onazi has shown that he should be the one on the chopping board.
+In midfield, Rohr has to drop one player and while John Ogu and Mikel Agu are the two candidates regularly mentioned to choose from, Ogenyi Onazi has shown that he should be the one on the chopping board.

-Against England, Onazi was underwhelming, a description that has been consistent with the midfielder’s performance with the Super Eagles in recent years.
+Against England, Onazi was underwhelming, a description that has been consistent with the midfielder’s performances with the Super Eagles in recent years.

 Ogu has consistently shown that he is one of the most talented midfielders in the team while Agu who has simply not been giving the chance, could not be any worse than Onazi.